rthbound/acme-leeway/README.md

 # Acme::Leeway

-When your figures are closely inspected, wouldn't you rest more easily given a little leeway?
+Numbers seem a little more impressive, provided a little leeway.

 ## Installation